iq-motion-control/iq-module-communication-doc/docs/communication_protocols/hobby_protocol.rst

 Arming
 ========
-Hobby Protocols use the same advanced arming procedure as all other throttle sources on speed modules.
+Timer based protocols use the same advanced arming procedure as all other throttle sources on speed modules.
 The details of this arming procedure are covered in the :ref:`manual_advanced_arming` section.